NLTP/Rules/README.md

 #### _Section B - League restrictions_
 - (1) Regular season.
    + (a) Anyone on a team's roster is eligible to play on A-team.
       - (i) This rule does not apply to NPCb captains.
-See article 7 section 4 for more information on NPCb minutes.
+See [Article VII, Section D](#section-d---minute-minimums-and-maximums) for more information on NPCb minutes.
    + (b) The top four players in total A-team minutes on each team’s roster are ineligible to play B-team if they have any A-team minutes that week.
    + (c) If a team's regular A-team starter (as determined by top four A-team minutes) is unavailable for a week (0 playing minutes) and is replaced by a B-team player, that B-team player will be eligible to play B-team as well that week.
       - (i) If the regular A-team starter plays on B-team that week, the B-team sub is not eligible to play A-team.